-1. Ticket Design/Printing.
+- 1. Ticket Design/Printing.
 The NCAA will manage the design and printing for championship tickets, assigning specific duties to the LOC/host and competition venue as needed.
 The NCAA will forward artwork of the proposed ticket design to the LOC/host and competition venue for review and input.
 The NCAA logo shall be the only logo used on the front or back of the tickets unless specifically authorized by the NCAA.
 The name of the host institution/conference may be printed on the front of the ticket(s) and/or on the cover of the ticket booklet.

-2. Ticket Pricing.
+The NCAA's standard ticket back language can be found at www.NCAA.com/ticket-terms. - 2.
+Ticket Pricing.
 With input and a recommendation from the LOC/host, the NCAA shall establish all ticket prices, including tickets for suites and standing room only.
 One hundred percent (100%) of the revenues from ticket sales shall be included in the championships receipts to help offset the NCAA guarantee (if applicable), championship expenses, and further revenue sharing opportunities.
 Revenue from the sale of championship tickets and championship-related event tickets will be exempt from sales, amusement, entertainment taxes and other surcharge obligations to the extent possible.
 The NCAA is a 501c(3) tax exempt organization.
 If a tax exemption is not applicable, then all applicable taxes and rates shall be disclosed (disclose in the sport-specific facility questionnaire) and any increases in the tax rates from the time the bid was submitted shall be absorbed by the bid respondent or rebated back to the NCAA.